khrisperry/dak-keg-scale/guide/calibration.md

 3. Under the **Calibrate** section, click **Set Zero Calibration**.
    ![Step 3 - Set Zero Calibration](images/Step_3_Zero.png)

-4. Place a known weight on the scale.
+4. Place a known weight on the scale (in this example the weight on the scale is 7.2 lbs).
 5. Enter the weight in the **Cal Point 1 Weight (lb)** field.
    ![Step 5 - Cal Point 1 Weight](images/Cal_1_value.png)